Seal or Expunge Your Record

-In order to protect your career and good name, it is critical that you begin the process to seal or expunge a criminal record as soon as possible.
-At Sammis Law Firm, our attorneys will guide you through the process from the first day that you hire us until the process is complete.
+To protect your career and good name, begin the process to seal or expunge a criminal record as soon as possible.
+At Sammis Law Firm, our attorneys will guide you through the process from the first day you hire us until the process is complete.

 The only thing that you have to do is answer a few questions, sign the appropriate paperwork, and return the fingerprint card that we provide to you.
 The sooner you hire us, the sooner your criminal record will be sealed or expunged.
 Wondering if you are eligible?

 Read the information below to determine whether you might be eligible.
-If you think that you are eligible, contact our office today by calling (813) 250-0500 for a free consultation to talk directly with us about the process of sealing or expunging your criminal record.
+If you are eligible, contact our office today by calling (813) 250-0500 for a free consultation to talk directly with us about sealing or expunging your criminal record.

 How Long Does it Take to Seal or Expunge a Criminal Record?